-The words were not clear, but next moment I could feel myself standing shoulder-deep, in cold, rushing water, with tall green grass and the smell of salt all around.
-It suddenly dawned on me – I was in the marsh, and quickly, being sucked down by the undertow.
-I felt I was drowning.
-For several anxious seconds, I was even sick to my stomach.
+The words were gibberish, but the next moment I could feel myself standing shoulder-deep, in cold, rushing water.
+Tall green grasses were all around, and the banks smelled of salt.
+Suddenly, it dawned on me – I was in the marsh, and much to my horror, being sucked down by the undertow.
+For several anxious seconds, I felt I was drowning.
+The feeling made me nauseous.
+Then, as quickly as the sensations came, they were gone.

-Then as quickly as the sensation came, it was gone.
-I sat there wondering if maybe I was coming down with something, or having a slight stroke – whatever it was, it was very real.
-I got up to pour a drink of water, and resumed my seat at the computer to read over the words I’d typed:
+I sat there wondering if I were coming down with something, or had a heart attack, a stroke – whatever it was, it was very real.
+I went upstairs to get a drink of water, and came back to resume my seat at the computer, to read over the words I’d typed:

 It wasn’t late, and I was anything but sleepy, so I decided to keep writing.
 In the back of my mind, I’m sure I was also waiting to see what else might happen.
 Except for the fact that I couldn’t stop before a ten-versed poem emerged, the rest of the evening was uneventful.

-The strange thing was that exactly one year later to that very day, January 17th, I found myself crossing the Lazaretto, coming to live on Tybee Island, and in the months that followed, I thought about “Miss Emma” every time I passed the Pirate’s House where she’d played at Hannah’s East in downtown Savannah.
-I also flashed upon that night in the basement each time I drove over the bridge onto the island many times that first year, too.
+The strangest thing was that exactly one year later to the day, January 17th, I was crossing the Lazaretto, coming to live on Tybee Island.
+In the months that followed, I thought about “Miss Emma” every time I passed the Pirate’s House where she’d played at Hannah’s East in downtown Savannah.
+I also flashed upon that night in the basement each time I drove over the bridge onto the island.
 I still think about it sometimes.

-It wasn’t until 2005 however while I was working on an article for a local publication that I learned the spot on the western side of the island where the fishing fleet now docks was actually considered to be haunted by some of the locals.
-I’d hoped to start off with a house on Officer’s Row and do a series on Tybee ghosts, but it was the holidays and the owners weren’t in town, so I ended up over at Lazaretto Creek.
+It wasn’t until 2005, however, while I was working on an entertainment article for a local publication that I learned the spot on the western side of the island where the fishing fleet now docks was definitely considered to be haunted by some of the locals.
+I’d hoped to start off with a house on Officer’s Row for my series on Tybee ghosts, but it was the holidays and the owners weren’t in town, so I ended up visiting Lazaretto Creek.